 The STI-VS may interact with the CVT based on local policy and agreements between the 9-1-1 Authority and the analytics/CVT provider.

-The STI-VS returns a verificationResponse to the ingress IBCF.
+The STI-VS returns a verificationResponse to the entryIBCF.
 The verificationResponse includes “verstatValue” parameters that contain the results of the verification process associated with the signed caller identity and RPH.
 Depending on the results of the verification process, the “verstatValue” associated with the signed caller identity will be set to “TN-Validation-Passed”, “TN-Validation-Failed”, or “No-TN-Validation”, and the “verstatValue” associated with the signed RPH will be provisionally set to “Emergency-Services-RPH-Validation-Passed”, “Emergency-Services-RPH-Validation-Failed”, or “No-Emergency-Services-RPH-Validation”.

 NOTE: The value of the “verstatValue” parameter used to convey verification results associated with a signed RPH are provisional, pending final resolution in 3GPP.
 The means for signaling ‘verstat’ information associated with an RPH forward in the SIP INVITE message is for further study.

-The ingress IBCF passes the SIP INVITE to the I- CSCF in the NG9-1-1 Emergency Services Network.
+The entry IBCF passes the SIP INVITE to the I- CSCF in the NG9-1-1 Emergency Services Network.

 The I-CSCF passes the SIP INVITE to the pre-configured E-CSCF.